 (i) Curriculum, with a Jewish Studies working party;

 (ii) Finance and General Purposes (and premises and security working parties);

 (iii) Personnel; and

 The Governing Body comprises relevant skills and expertise; our governors work in fields such as law, accountancy, education and communication.
 Keen to improve and keep our skills updated, we also regularly attend professional governor training.
 We volunteer our time and energy to promote the School’s vision to the best of our ability, while adhering to our inclusive ethos.
 Indeed, we aim to drive best practices throughout the school in order to match our aspiration that each child receives the best education to enable him or her to fulfil his or her potential.

 The Governing Body

 The Governing Body is chaired by Ali Gurfinkel and the Vice-Chair is Aaron Livingston.
-The Governing Body comprises seven Foundation Governors, including the Chair.
+The Governing Body comprises eight Foundation Governors, including the Chair.
 There is also a Local Authority appointed Governor, two Parent Governors (elected by the parents), a Staff Governor and one co-opted Governor.

 Please click here to view the Governing Body Committee Membership and Register of Business Interests

 Please click here to access the MMK Governing Body Code of Conduct.
 Please click here to view the Governing Body Committee Meeting Attendance